kwtamayo/enterprise-change-management-rag/docs/evaluation-report.md

 The final Week 2 build is a working dense RAG prototype, not a production-ready federal Change Management assistant.
 The highest-value next improvements would be hybrid dense + keyword retrieval, reranking, stronger ambiguity/refusal behavior, and more explicit source-level citations.
 A production version would also need live ITSM integration, access control, freshness automation, logging, and evaluation monitoring.

-## 11. Demo Plan

-For the ≤5-minute demo:

-- Show the three n8n workflows and explain ingest vs. retrieve vs. generate.
-- Show Pinecone with the seven-source corpus and 37 records.
-- Ask one successful question such as NIST CM-3.
-- Ask one failure/edge-case question and explain what the evaluation revealed.
-- Close with the main learning: retrieval can be mostly correct while generation still fails to use all available evidence.